h2non/rocky/README.md

 - **route:error** `err, req, res` - Fired when cannot forward/replay the request or middleware error
 - **replay:start** `params, opts, req` - Fired before a replay request starts
 - **replay:error** `opts, err, req, res` - Fired when the replay request fails
+- **server:error** `err, req, res` - Fired on server middleware error.
+Only available if running as standalone HTTP server
+- **route:missing** `req, res` - Fired on missing route.
+Only available if running as standalone HTTP server

 For more information about events, see the [events](https://github.com/nodejitsu/node-http-proxy#listening-for-proxy-events) fired by `http-proxy`